 After last year’s brutal-on-body-and-brake-pads, anti-Grinduro gravel ride we return to Queen Elizabeth Forest Park for 100km of the tracks and trails around Loch Ard and Achray Forests in a sort of figure of eight with Aberfoyle at the centre.

 You’re never that far from Aberfoyle so if you’re not used to the rigours of gravel riding then you can always head back to the toon for an early shandy or perhaps take a shortcut to catch the group up later on in the ride.
 There are some spicy sections so if you’re not totally confident on this kind of terrain take it easy and enjoy the scenery.

 Some sections of the track laden with big chuckies so 32mm+ recommended (GravelKings, Nanos, MSO X’Plor type tyres). .
 There will be a wide range of abilities so naturally different groups will form along the route.

-The #makegravelgreatagain route can be downloaded from the below link and it is mandatory to have the route with you one way or the other.
+The #makegravelgreatagain route can be downloaded from the links below.
+It is mandatory to have the route with you one way or the other.